 From flight of the bumblebee, to the much loved Bee Movie, this elusive gardener is an unsung hero of the natural world.
 The bee is an underdog in its bid to preserve the environment too.
 And gives nature a nudge in a sustainable direction.

 It’s flowery antics encourage crops to captivate, fruit to flourish and pollen to propagate.
-Plus parts of their life cycle are still a mystery.
-Something a lot of us are still learning about – including the way they fly, which for a long time was a mystery.
+Parts of their life cycle have been the subject of scientific debate too.
+Even the way they flew baffled researchers for a time.

 Bee Books for your reading lists: